sergeimolinari/IDOS-PPP/README.md

        you have produced.
 Highlight interesting trends and outliers in your analysis, as these can provide valuable insights even in the absence of strong regression results.
-  - Communication with Amirah:
-    1. Feasibility: Confirm with Amirah that you have access to the necessary data and tools to implement the regression strategy.
-Discuss any potential challenges or limitations you foresee.
-    1. Collaboration: Work closely with Markus and Amirah to ensure that the regression strategy aligns with the overall research objectives and addresses any concerns they may have.

 # NEXT STEPS